ansible/ansible/docsite/latest/rst/intro_configuration.rst

 host_key_checking
 =================

-As described in `intro_gettingstarted`, host key checking is on by default in Ansible 1.3 and later.
+As described in :doc:`intro_gettingstarted`, host key checking is on by default in Ansible 1.3 and later.
 If you understand the implications and wish to disable it, you may do so here by setting the value to False::

     host_key_checking=True